Ahmed-T-A/ICS-108/README.md

 # ICS-108
 These solutions are for educational purposes only.
-Cheating or any other activities are highly discouraged!
+Copying my work is considered cheating, so please DO NOT copy and submit my codes!